VoloshynArtem/moodleChatParser/README.md

 ## moodle chat parser
-A simple Flask API to upload and parse chat HTML, extracting new messages from moodle (bcause i was bored)
+A simple Flask API to upload and parse chat HTML, extracting new messages from moodle (bcause I was bored)

 ## Features
 - Accepts raw chat HTML via POST request on /upload-html
 - Extracts message metadata using BeautifulSoup
 - Saves output in multiple formats (for debugging for now)

 ### Output
-- chat_list.html: Extracted chat section
-- chat_list.json: Full parsed chat
-- new_chat_list.json: Only new messages (compared to last run, may contain multiple items)
 - messageflow
     - os notifications (only tested with KDE Plasma for now)
     - discord notifications with webhooks
-- ... more to come
+- saving messages into db running in docker

 ## Usage